buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Functions/IfcSegmentDim.md

 # IfcSegmentDim

-This function checks the dimensionality of the various subtypes of IfcSegment.
+This function checks the dimensionality of the various subtypes of IfcSegment.<!-- end of definition -->

 Returns the dimensionality of the ParentCurve.